 The non-porosity of this material is its vital strength over granite.
 It doesn’t need sealing and mostly resists stains and scratches.
 Quartz countertops are a good choice if you value stability.
 Because granite and marble are natural stones, there will be significant differences in the appearance of each slab, even if they come from the same quarries block.
 Some quartz stones also use recyclable plastic, so it is a wise choice if you like to reprocess, reuse, and repurpose.

 The price of quartz stone is a huge disadvantage.
 Even the most costly marble and granite variants are often more expensive.
 Because of the prominent colors and resins of the quartz, which react to temperature, quartz stone is not resistant to heat.
 Instead of placing your just-used curling irons on the vanity, make sure it’s clean.
-Quartz countertops will cost between $60 and $100 per square foot.

 If you are choosing quartz as your most preferred kitchen countertops, here’s how to examine the quality of quartz countertops before buying